mdolab/pyhyp/doc/index.rst

                                is actual spacing the hyperbolic scheme uses.
 The solver may take many pseudo steps before the first real grid level at `s0`.

-`pGridRatio`         `float`   The ratio between sucessive levels in the pseudo grid.
+`pGridRatio`         `float`   The ratio between successive levels in the pseudo grid.
 This will be typically somewhere
                                between ~1.05 for large grids to 1.2 for small grids.
 This number is *not* the actual grid spacing of the final grid; that spacing ratio is computed and displayed at the beginning of a calculation.
 The pGridRatio *must* be smaller than that number.

 `epsE`                `float`  The explict smoothing parameter.
 See the :ref:`Theory<pyhyp_theory>` section for more information.
                                Typical values are approximately 1.0.
-Increasing the explict smoothing may result in  a smoother grid, at the expense of orhtogonality.
-If the geometry is very sharp corners, too much explict smoothing will cause the solver to rapidly "soften" the corner and the grid will fold back on itself.
-In concave corners, additional smoothing will prevent lines from crossing (avooiding negative cells).
+Increasing the explicit smoothing may result in  a smoother grid, at the expense of orhtogonality.
+If the geometry is very sharp corners, too much explicit smoothing will cause the solver to rapidly "soften" the corner and the grid will fold back on itself.
+In concave corners, additional smoothing will prevent lines from crossing (avoiding negative cells).

-`epsI`                `float`  Implict smoothing parameter.
+`epsI`                `float`  Implicit smoothing parameter.
 See the :ref:`Theory<pyhyp_theory>` section for more information.
                                Typical values are from 2.0 to 6.0.
-Generally increasing the implict coefficient results in a more stable solution procedure.
+Generally increasing the implicit coefficient results in a more stable solution procedure.
 Usually this value should be twice the explicit smoothing parameter.

 `theta`               `float`  Kinsley-Barth coefficient See the :ref:`Theory<pyhyp_theory>` section for more information.